 Graduate of the Faculty of Architecture, Warsaw Technical University with experience of working as an architect in agricultural design studios as well as a 3d graphic designer creating architectural visualizations in an advertising agency.
 She is involved in the following programmes: 3ds Max, Corona Renderer, Adobe Photoshop.

 Karolina Zdrodowska, BEng, MSc, Arch.

-Head of the Education Program in the field of Architecture at the Vistula University; architect with experience at all stages of the design process – from concept, through construction projects to the creation of executive documentation.
+Head of the Education Program in the field of Architecture.
+Architect with experience at all stages of the design process – from concept, through construction projects to the creation of executive documentation.

 THE BEST IN PRACTICE

 The Architecture and Urban Studies (Engineer’s programme) has been designed to best prepare you for professional work.
 After completion of eight semesters at Vistula University, you will be ready to create your own architectural designs.
 In addition to that, you will learn how to operate your own architecture firm, as well as the intricacies of intellectual property and copyright.